Tuscany the best of

 Castellina & Radda

-The previous days have prepped our legs for the famed hills of Chianti, which await us today!
-The first stretch crosses an almost impossibly scenic group of hills blanketed with vineyards and thick forests.
-It's breathtaking, and so is the ride!
 First stop at Badia a Coltibuono, Abbey of the Good Harvest, dates from the middle 11C .
 Continue along the same winding panoramic road to Lucarelli and get to Castellina.
-The medieval fort dominates the country, but what bears witness more than anything else to Castellina's medieval past is surely the Via delle Volte, a walkway set into the walls of the town which offers a limited but exceptional panorama seen through the arrow-slits.
+The medieval fort dominates the country, but what bears witness more than anything else to Castellina’s medieval past is surely the Via delle Volte, a walkway set into the walls of the town which offers a limited but exceptional panorama seen through the arrow-slits.
 On the way back stop in Radda.

-Total Distance: 54 km/33,5 miles
+Total Distance: 63 km/39 miles

 Shorter option 32 km to Radda and Badia a Coltibuono